blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/joe_momma/joe_momma.md

 - Blackdrift: Possible Cult location

 ### Crime Lab
-When the party reaches the crime lab, they find Monty Mollis having coffe and sweet rolls.
-He offers to share some with the party.
-When they go to visit Sean, they find him laying face down on his bed in his room.
+When the party reaches the crime lab, they find Monty Mollis having coffee and sweet rolls.
+He offers to share some with the party, then mentions that he won't share any with Lucky, because he's heard nasty rumors about him.
+When they go to visit
+Sean, they find him laying face down on his bed in his room.
 If they investigate, they'll find blood on the bed.
 Rolling him over reveals it's the body of a Frankle, the man trusted to watch over Sean.
 Frankle's neck has been